northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 The entire scripts can be found `here <https://github.com/northeastern-rc/training-checkpointing/tree/main/Exercise_2>`_ and were modified from `TensorFlow Save and load models <https://www.tensorflow.org/tutorials/keras/save_and_load>`_.

-The Slurm option ``--array=1-10%1`` will create 10 Slurm array tasks and run one task at a time.
+The Slurm option, ``--array=1-10%1``, will create 10 Slurm array tasks and run one task at a time.
 Note that the saved variable ``%A`` denotes the main job ID, while variable ``%a`` indicates the task ID (spanning values 1-10).
 Note that the output/error files are also unique to prevent different jobs from writing to the same files.
-The Shell variable ``SLURM_ARRAY_TASK_ID`` holds the unique task ID value and can be used within the Slurm Shell script to point to different files or variables.
+The Shell variable, ``SLURM_ARRAY_TASK_ID``, holds the unique task ID value and can be used within the Slurm Shell script to point to different files or variables.

 To submit this job to the scheduler, use the command::